Customizing with EIF and event configuration

 file defines EVM events that are crucial for tracking governance-related activities.
 Each event

-contains attributes such as indexed parameters, types, and event names.
+includes attributes such as indexed parameters, types, and event names.
 The current configuration supports the following

 events: